ampproject/amp.dev/content/amp-dev/styleguide/organisms/teaser-grid/component.md

     width: 5
     height: 3
     alt: A placeholder image
-  text: Another sample AMP component for you to use.
+  text: An extraordinary AMP component for your pages.
 ---
 [tip]
 This is just a demo page to showcase the teaser grid.